rosettatype/hyperglot/README.md

 The autonyms were sourced from Ethnologue, Wikipedia, and Omniglot (in this order preferrably).
 The speaker counts are from Wikipedia.

 ## Credits

+This project is supported by [Rosetta Type Foundry](http://rosettatype.com).

 - David Březina
 - Sergio Martins